 These final regulations have been designated as regulatory under E.O.
 13771.
 II.
 Regulatory Flexibility Act

 It is hereby certified that the collections of information in §§1.199A-4 and 1.199A-6 will not have a significant economic impact on a substantial number of small entities.
 Based on Joint Committee on Taxation (JCT) analysis of 2014 tax returns, there were approximately 4.3 million S corporations, 3.6 million partnerships, 24.6 million non-farm sole proprietorships with receipts below \$10 million, and 1.8 million farm sole proprietorships with gross income below \$10 million.
 See Present Law and Background Regarding the Federal Income Taxation of Small Businesses JCX-32-17.
-The Treasury Department and the IRS have determined that the regulations may affect a substantial number of small entities (businesses entities with receipts below \$10 million) but have also concluded that the economic impact on small entities as a result of the collections of information in this regulation is not expected to be significant.
+The Treasury Department and the IRS have determined that the regulations may affect a substantial number of small entities (businesses entities with receipts below \$10 million is not expected to be significant.